JayMan91/JayMan91.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD student at Vrije Universiteit Brussels.
 My Ph.D. advisor is [Prof. dr. Tias Guns](http://homepages.vub.ac.be/~tiasguns/).
 My research falls at the confluence of machine learning and constraint optimization.
-I am particularly interested in "Predict and Optimize" framework, where I work on embedding differentiable optimization layer into a machine learning framework.
+I am particularly interested in "Predict and Optimize" framework, where I focus on integrating constraint optimization into machine learning framworks.

 # Conference Articles